kubernetes-monitoring/kubernetes-mixin/README.md

 ### Release steps

-Maintainers can run release when it's time to do so.
+Maintainers can trigger the [release workflow](.github/workflows/release.yaml) by pushing a git tag that matches the pattern: `version-*`.

 1. Checkout `master` branch and pull for latest.
     ```bash